easyops-cn/brick-next-pipes/README.md

 ## Publishing

-There is the [Release Please](https://github.com/apps/release-please) bot to handle publishing.
+There is the [Release Please Action](https://github.com/google-github-actions/release-please-action) to handle publishing.
 Just merge the relevant release-PR, no worries.

 <details>